SketchUp Alternative #1: Cedreo

 Shapr3D runs on a patented geometric modeling kernel that performs complex calculations and is compatible with 350+ applications.
 This is a mobile-first CAD software designed for use with the Apple Pencil and iPad that helps users collaborate and share feedback on the go.
 In educational settings, Shapr3D allows instructors to offer real-time feedback and suggestions on student projects and gives students the chance to revise their designs in the classroom.
 (Shapr3D offers a free one-year license for accredited educational applications).

-Shapr3D is better than SketchUp for creating detailed product designs, because it’s a solid 3D CAD modeler, not a mesh modeler.
+Shapr3D is a better alternative to SketchUp when creating detailed product designs because it’s a solid 3D CAD modeler, not a mesh modeler.
 You don’t need to understand CAD to use this program, though.
-The platform’s AI auto-suggests design tools based on an object’s geometry, and built-in rules will prohibit design elements that can’t be reproduced in the real world.
+The platform’s AI auto-suggests design and drawing tools based on an object’s geometry, and built-in rules will prohibit design elements that can’t be reproduced in the real world.

 You can use Shapr3D to:

 - Work on projects wherever you are